JNRowe/jnrowe.github.io/articles/tips/Disabling_cursor_blinking_in_GTK.rst

     In pidgin_ how can I stop the cursor blinking?

-Since we've had our Jabber_ server set up at the office there have been countless questions about using pidgin_ to the various lists, and I feel the answer that should often be given is:  Use something else.
+Since we’ve had our Jabber_ server set up at the office there have been countless questions about using pidgin_ to the various lists, and I feel the answer that should often be given is:  Use something else.
 There are plenty of other clients available; empathy_ is installed on all our Solaris and Linux